KBuild/docker-php-fpm-5.2/README.md

 This repository will provide you a fully functional PHP-FPM 5.2.17 Docker image built from [official sources](http://museum.php.net) nightly.
 Additional patches have been applied to enable FPM functionality.
 It provides the base for [Devilbox PHP-FPM Docker images](https://github.com/devilbox/docker-php-fpm).

+And Zend Optimizer patched version by KBuild.
+If you have a issue with PHP-FPM 5.2 Docker image, please go to original repository [Devilbox PHP-FPM Docker images](https://github.com/devilbox/docker-php-fpm).

 | Docker Hub | Upstream Project |
 |------------|------------------|